TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 **What is a Tensor?**

-Everything in TensorFlow is build around tensors.
+Everything in TensorFlow is built around tensors.
 To understand TensorFlow, we first need to understand what a tensor is.

 A **tensor** is a multi-dimensional array, similar to NumPy arrays.
 Unlike traditional lists or NumPy arrays, however, *TensorFlow tensors are optimized for parallel computing* and can be processed across mutiple CPU/GPU/TPU cores simultaneously, significantly speeding up computations.